symfony/symfony-docs/security/access_token.rst

 How to use Access Token Authentication
 ======================================

-Access tokens or API tokens are commonly used as authentication mechanism in API contexts.
+Access tokens or API tokens are a commonly used authentication mechanism in API contexts.
 The access token is a string, obtained during authentication (using the application or an authorization server).
 The access token's role is to verify the user identity and receive consent before the token is